UNDERGRADUATE STUDIES

 Institute of Medical Biochemistry (Aarhus University)

-Our priority was to produce computerized, comprehensive databases and link their data to genome mapping and sequence information.
-We analyzed clinically relevant samples (tissues and fluids) to study cancer and other diseases.
-We also published computerized databases of Hela cells (Fig. 9), AMA cells, and keratinocytes and collaborated with J. Vandekerckhove on large-scale protein identification using microsequencing.
+At that time, we prioritised the creation of computerised, comprehensive databases, a crucial tool in our research.
+These databases were linked to genome mapping and sequence information, providing a wealth of data for our analyses.
+We analysed clinically relevant samples (tissues and fluids) to study cancer and other diseases.
+We also published computerised comprehensive databases of Hela cells (Fig. 9), AMA cells, and keratinocytes and their link to genome mapping and sequence information.
+A significant achievement at that time was establishing a collaboration with J. Vandekerckhove and his group in Ghent on large-scale protein identification using microsequencing.
+This collaborative effort was a testament to the power of collective knowledge in advancing cancer research.

-To attract young scientists, we organised International Courses as innovative technologies and their application to biological problems became fashionable.
-(Fig.11).
-As we had plenty of space and many laboratories at the Institute of Medical Biochemistry, we held practical courses for which we invited many prominent scientists to talk.
-The people at the workshops would set up a tent and a huge barbecue at our house, creating a unique learning environment where the social aspect was a crucial part of the learning process, helping the students to meet each other and build their networks.
+To educate young scientists, we organised international courses in Aarhus (Fig.11) and abroad as innovative technologies and their application to biological problems became fashionable.
+The courses created a unique learning environment where the social aspect was crucial and instrumental to the learning process.
+This environment facilitated learning and provided ample opportunities for the students to meet each other and build their networks, emphasising the value of connections in the scientific community.
 The courses took place in the summer months, and 25 students from different European countries participated in learning new technologies in cell biology, including proteomics, for two weeks.
-We held courses from 1982 to 1995 for a decade, plus others in Portugal and a series of other meetings.
-All these activities led me to meet many students and scientists.
+We held these courses from 1982 to 1995.
+All these activities led me to meet many students and young scientists.

 Arianas death